wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngine.md

 - Player object = [Color = PURPLE, numArmiesToPlace = 6, ownedCards = {}]
 - GamePhase = PLACEMENT

-# method: `attackTerritory(sourceTerritory: TerritoryType, destTerritory: TerritoryType, numAttackers: int): int`
+# method: `attackTerritory(sourceTerritory: TerritoryType, destTerritory: TerritoryType, numAttackers: int, numDefenders: int): int`

 ## Note:
 An implicit assumption with this method is that the defender will always want to roll the maximum amount of dice